-- Physical exam including weight

-- ECOG performance status evaluation

-- Verification of all ongoing medications

-- Vital signs- pulse rate, respiratory rate, blood pressure and temperature

-- Evaluation and measurement of all skin and palpable lesions

-- Blood tests

-- Hematology- CBC with Differential

-- Chemistry- Sodium, Potassium, Chloride, Total CO2 or Bicarbonate, Creatinine, Glucose, BUN, Albumin, Calcium, Magnesium, Phosphorus, Alkaline Phosphatase, ALT/SGPT, AST/SGOT, Total Bilirubin, Direct Bilirubin, LDH, Total protein,
+- Physical exam including weight - ECOG performance status evaluation - Verification of all concomitant medications - Vital signs- pulse rate, respiratory rate, blood pressure and temperature - Evaluation and measurement of all skin and palpable lesions - Blood tests - Hematology- CBC with Differential - Chemistry- Sodium, Potassium, Chloride, Total CO2 or Bicarbonate, Creatinine, Glucose, BUN, Albumin, Calcium, Magnesium, Phosphorus,

-Total CK, Uric Acid, and thyroid panel (to include TSH and free T4)
+Alkaline Phosphatase, ALT/SGPT, AST/SGOT, Total Bilirubin, Direct Bilirubin, LDH, Total protein, Total CK, Uric Acid, and thyroid panel (to include TSH and free T4)

-- CD4 count - Month 6 only - CMV antigen assay, as clinically indicated - Obtain blood for immune monitoring (50 mL of blood to be obtained Refer to lab manual) - Month 6, 9 and 12 only - CT Exam - Chest (include neck if there is prior or suspected neck disease) - Abdomen - Pelvis - MRI of brain - If required, the following medications will continue to be administered - Filgrastim 5 mcg/kg/day administered by subcutaneous injection.
-This will be administered each day until the absolute neutrophil count reaches $>1000/\text{mm}^3$ for three consecutive days. - Fluconazole 400 mg PO daily.
-This should be administered each day until the absolute neutrophil count reaches $>1000/\text{mm}^3$. - Prophylactic antibiotics such as TMP/SMX DS 160 mg/800 mg may be given as clinically indicated, per standard of care. - Herpetic treatment will be initiated in patients positive for HSV.
-Valacyclovir PO or acyclovir IV will be administered daily, and continued until CD4 $> 200 \text{ cells/mm}^3$. - Assessment of AE/SAEs
+- CD4 count (Month 6 only) - CMV antigen assay, as clinically indicated - Obtain blood for immune monitoring (50 mL of blood to be obtained.
+Refer to Laboratory Manual) (Months 6, 9 and 12 only) - CT Exam, as clinically indicated - Chest (include neck if there is prior or suspected neck disease) - Abdomen - Pelvis - MRI of brain, as clinically indicated - If required, the following medications will continue to be administered (Month 6) - Filgrastim 5 mcg/kg/day administered by subcutaneous injection, or as per standard of care at the treating institution.
+This will be administered each day until the absolute neutrophil count reaches $>1000/\text{mm}^3$ for 3 consecutive days, or as per standard of care at the treating institution - Fluconazole 400 mg PO daily, or as per standard of care at the treating institution.
+This should be administered each day until the absolute neutrophil count reaches $>1000/\text{mm}^3$, or as per standard of care at the treating institution - Prophylactic antibiotics such as TMP/SMX DS 160 mg/800 mg may be given as clinically indicated, per standard of care - Herpetic treatment will be initiated in patients positive for HSV as per standard of care at the treating institution.
+Valacyclovir PO or acyclovir IV will be administered daily, and continued until CD4 $>200 \text{ cells/mm}^3$, or as per standard of care at the treating institution - Assessment of AEs/SAEs (see [Section 12.2](#) for future guidance on AE/SAE reporting requirements during the follow-up period)